 It is important to note that the essence or core of every true religion, or path of the ascended masters, or yoga, is love, divine love.

-These four great paths to God may be combined in any way we like.
+These four great paths to God may be practiced or combined in any way we like.
 We may walk the path of divine love.
 We may be a disciple of any of the world's religions, or a student of the ascended masters, and we may practice yoga.
 We can combine certain religious practices with our yoga.
-We may be a student of the teachings of the ascended masters and practice yoga, which the ascended masters generally recommend.
+We may be a student of the teachings of the ascended masters and practice yoga, which the ascended masters generally recommend, depending on the yoga.
 Yoga, per se, is not a religion.
 It is one of the four great paths to God, and it can be combined with any religion, and that surely includes Christianity and Judaism.

 Whenever, we show love and adoration to God, no matter what religion we might belong to, that is yoga -- bhakti yoga.